Emerging Composer Festival

 Daniel Ramjattan is rapidly emerging as an ambassador for the classical guitar in Canada, and is becoming increasingly sought-after as a performance coach and teacher.
 He was recently appointed as a guitar instructor at Wilfrid Laurier University's Faculty of Music as of September 2020.

 Composer and Mentor

 There is something vividly distinct about Mehdizadeh's music.
 This Canadian composer is revered for his intricate, unpredictable and haunting works.
-The sound and gesture of his pieces bury themselves deep in complex imagination—participating you in an exploration of uncertain visceral implications.
-His unique musical language is perceived as complex yet engaging, bringing together a hybrid of musical expression including the Mehdizadeh Modes, namely the Double- and Multi-Tonic modes.
+The sound and gesture of his pieces bury themselves deep in complex imagination, participating you in an exploration of uncertain visceral implications.
+His unique musical language is perceived as complex yet engaging, bringing together a hybrid of musical expression including contrapuntal textures and the Mehdizadeh Modes.